Key information

 - Edinburgh

-- Full-time
+- September

 Your learning will be underpinned by the knowledge of highly respected economists who design and teach our courses with a real-world focus that stems directly from their global research into economic issues.

-Finance courses are taught by academics and experienced practitioners and you will have the opportunity to make use of the university’s state-of-the-art Bloomberg Finance Lab to gain employable, practical finance skills.
+Finance courses are taught by academics and experienced practitioners, and you will have the opportunity to make use of the university’s state-of-the-art Bloomberg Finance Lab to gain employable, practical finance skills.

 Go Global

+There are currently no Go Global opportunities for this particular programme.
 However, other Go Global opportunities may be available.
-Please contact goglobal@hw.ac.uk for more information
+Please contact studywithus@hw.ac.uk for more information.

 Course content